-Of equal quirkiness are the boutique stalls and independent coffee shops that line upper Jabbal Amman’s “Rainbow Street”, and the market located at Fawzi Malouf street corner which sells woven rugs, textiles, and home furnishings.
+Of equal quirkiness are the boutique stalls and independent coffee shops that line upper Jabal Amman’s “Rainbow Street”, and the market located at Fawzi Malouf street corner which sells woven rugs, textiles, and home furnishings.

-Haggle Your Way Through Bustling Souks
+#2 Haggle Your Way Through Bustling Souks

 Those who are looking for a more authentic Middle Eastern market will enjoy the bustling atmosphere of the local food markets.
 Check out Souk El-Atareen for a spice and apothecary market that provides an attack on all of the senses, and Souk El-Khoudra, a local vegetable market to see locals put their haggling powers in action.